DevExpress-Examples/asp-net-web-forms-grid-sort-columns-containing-integer-and-string-values/Readme.md

 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e2958/)**
 <!-- run online end -->
-This example demonstrates how to sort the Grid View's column that contains values of integer and string types.
+This example demonstrates how to sort columns in the Grid View that contain integer and string values.

 ![Implement Custom Sorting Algorithm](result.png)